flnews_post_proc

 :~$ /usr/local/bin/[post-processor] < [test-article]

-1. untar the gem-file with tar -xf flnews_post_proc-0.1.gem
+1. Extract the gem file: tar -xf flnews_post_proc-0.1.gem

-2. uncompress the data.gz archive: gunzip data.gz
+2. Uncompress the data archive: gunzip data.gz

 License